vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 1.  disperse (*Optional*)

     This keyword dictates the polydispersity of the system.
-Chains will be drawn from a Schulz-Zimm distribution.
+If this option is not provided, chains are assumed as monodisperse by default.
+If the option is provided, chains will be drawn from a Schulz-Zimm distribution.
 There are two options (and suboptions) for this case.
 Usage:

     ```
     disperse maketype optarg1 optarg2